So you're new to the world of PLC's (Programmable Logic Controllers) and are looking to buy a beginner's PLC to work with at home.

 - Programs using standard over the counter USB cable.

-- There are over 50 “how to program” videos posted by A-B on YouTube.
+- There are dozens of free “how to program” videos posted by A-B on YouTube, as well as my affordable Micro800 course, Nano Basics.

 Of all the Micro810 models available, if you don't have a 24vdc power supply you may wish to chose the 2080-LC10-12AWA as it's powered by 120vac, which means you can power it directly from a residential outlet (power cord not included.)
 It also has 120vac inputs, and four isolated relay outputs which can be used for AC or DC applications.